kabads/kabads.monkeez.org/_drafts/groups-explained.md

 To create a group, the **groupadd** command is used.

-    $ groupadd editor
+    $ groupadd editors

-will add a group called '''editor'''.
+will add a group called '''editors'''.
 This will automatically set gid (a numerical value for the group's ID).

 You may then add a user to this group with the **usermod** commmand.

-	$ usermod -G editor username
+	$ usermod -G editors username

 Obviously, you can choose a name other than 'editor' which better describes the group.